bmuschko/cta-crash-course/exercises/08-data-source/instructions.md

 In this exercise, you will define a data source for consuming a response from a HTTP call.
 The response should be parsed and used as an output value.

+> **_NOTE:_** The warning message you'll see in the console output is a known issue in the provider.
+The project has a [pending pull request](https://github.com/hashicorp/terraform-provider-http/pull/158) to get it fixed.

 1. Create a new configuration file named `main.tf`.
 2. Define a data source named `weather` using the [hashicorp/http](https://registry.terraform.io/providers/hashicorp/http/latest) provider.
 3. Assign the URL `https://api.weather.gov/points/39.73,-104.99` and declare the `application/geo+json` request header.